apache/cordova-ios/README.md

 A. The Base SDK for your project and PhoneGapLib must be exactly the same.
 Launch PhoneGapLib.xcodeproj (double-click on it in your project), and set its Base SDK to the same one in your project.

+**Q. I've tried almost everything and Xcode fails to compile PhoneGapDelegate.m in PhoneGapLib.**

+A. Check whether there is a space in the path to PhoneGapLib, particularly if there's a space in your home folder name.
+Unfortunately at this time you either have to either change your home folder name (since PhoneGapLib is installed under it, in your Documents folder) or relocate PhoneGapLib to a location that has no space in the path (and make sure you update the PHONEGAPLIB Xcode variable in Xcode Preferences --> Source Trees)

 **Q. I want to have a project-specific copy of PhoneGapLib for my project, not a global one.
 How do I do this?**

 A. In your project, there should be a PhoneGapBuildSettings.xcconfig file.
 Modify the PHONEGAPLIB variable in the file to point to your project specific PhoneGapLib folder.
 You can use relative paths, off $(PROJECT_DIR).